AtlasPublicPolicy/power-bi-embedded/readme.txt

 * Added security escapes and sanitization in report data collection and display.
 * Mobile settings and support added for reports

+= 1.1.5 =
+* Cache mitigation for rest endpoints
+* Transient cleanup on removal and activation

 == Upgrade Notice ==

 = 1.0.1 =